 Variation in the provision of care across England will be assessed and opportunities for improvement identified.

 The project will produce the first comprehensive understanding of care received by a complex population from birth to adulthood.
 This will be the basis for a step change in how quality in CHD services is measured and improved.

 It will also be a template for how national datasets can be successfully linked and used to understand variation and drive quality improvement for other lifelong conditions, such as renal disease, haemophilia and cystic fibrosis.

-For more information about this project, please contact Dr Christina Pagel, Reader in Operational Research, University College London, email@example.com, or Dr Sonya Crowe, Lecturer in Operational Research, University College London.
+For more information about this project, please contact Professor Christina Pagel, Professor of Operational Research, University College London, or Dr Sonya Crowe, Associate Professor of Operational Research, University College London.